 6. What Now

-I bought a t-shirt shortly after my divorce was final.
+I bought a t-shirt shortly post-divorce in Texas.
 It say’s “Know your worth, then add tax.”
 There is value in being the person you were created to be.
 The grieving process is long.
 I don’t feel emotionally wounded for myself anymore but I experience their trauma daily when I see my kids trying to navigate through the minefield of emotions that they experience.
 I remind myself that I’m a roll model for my children, especially my daughter.
 They have seen the devastation that divorce has caused and they have seen me rise from it.
 You are worth more than the circumstances of your past.
 You have been broken but You have a choice.
 We can continue to be stuck in the “what if’s” of life or we can choose to pick ourselves up, dust off and move on with joy to “what now”?